Gérard Depardieu: 2000s-2010s

-By the mid-2000s, though Depardieu remained very active, many of the films he starred in were less successful internationally than before.
-He readily admitted that some of them were of poor quality.
-In 2004, the large-budget action comedy San-Antonio was a major box-office failure in France.
-Depardieu, who was set to play the protagonist, contributed to the production's troubles by being unable to lose weight for his role as planned, which caused him to be recast as the hero's overweight sidekick.
-Depardieu's subsequent notable appearances included starring roles in the crime film The 36 (2004), the romantic drama When I Was a Singer (2006) which won him the Lumière Award for Best Actor, Claude Chabrol's last film, the murder mystery Bellamy (2009), as well as supporting parts in La Vie en Rose (2007), Mesrine (2008) and Ang Lee's Life of Pi (2012).
-He also published a cookbook in 2005.
+By the mid-2000s, though Depardieu remained prolific, many of the films he starred in were less successful internationally than before.
+He readily admitted that some were of poor quality.
+In 2004, the big-budget action comedy San-Antonio was a major box-office failure in France.
+Originally cast as the protagonist, Depardieu contributed to the production's troubles by being unable to lose weight for his role as planned, which caused him to be recast as the hero's overweight sidekick.

+Despite these setbacks, Depardieu enjoyed several commercial and critical successes during this period.
+Notable roles included the crime film The 36 (2004), where he played a villainous character opposite Daniel Auteuil, and the romantic drama When I Was a Singer (2006) alongside Cécile de France, a performance that won him the Lumière Award for Best Actor.
+He also starred in Claude Chabrol's last film, the murder mystery Bellamy (2009), and took on supporting parts in La Vie en Rose (2007) and Mesrine (2008).
+His rare English-language appearances at the time included a supporting role as a French chef alongside Queen Latifah in Last Holiday (2006) and his turn as a brutish antagonist in Ang Lee's Life of Pi (2012).

-In 2010, Depardieu played starring roles in the successful comedy film Potiche, the biographical film Dumas and the comedy drama My Afternoons with Margueritte.
-Also in 2010, he starred in the surprise success Mammuth, a low-budget dramedy for which he had agreed to work at the union minimum wage in exchange for a percentage of the revenue.
+In 2010, Depardieu played starring roles in two successful films, the comedy Potiche alongside Catherine Deneuve, and the comedy drama My Afternoons with Margueritte.
+That same year, he portrayed the title author in the biographical film Dumas and starred in the surprise success Mammuth, a quirky, low-budget dramedy for which he had agreed to work at the union minimum wage in exchange for a percentage of the revenue.